 It is important that the agent determine the extent of the damage to the property.

-- Is it safe to access the property?

-- Is the property liveable?

-- If the property is not liveable does the tenant have somewhere to stay?
+• If the property is not liveable does the tenant have somewhere to stay?

 Agents can contact the State Emergency Service for assistance on 132 500.
-However, in a life threatening emergency, agents should still call 000.
+However, in a life threatening emergency, agents should still call 000..

 Inspecting the property